MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/human-resources/hr-develop-performance-management-overview.md

 ### <a name="review-detail"></a>Detalhes da revisão

-Você pode obter suas metas nos detalhes da revisão e fazer comentários sobre elas.
-Você também pode configurar competências e fazer comentários sobre elas.
+Você pode extrair suas metas nos detalhes da revisão e fazer comentários sobre elas.
+Você também pode configurar competências e fazer comentários sobre elas.<!--note from editor: Suggested, in the spirit of using the fewest words to say the same thing.-->

 ### <a name="measurements"></a>Medições